kevinhillinger/servicefabric-logging-elasticsearch/readme.md

 # Overview

 The "root" for the logging is Serilog.
-I chose Serilog because of the following tradeoffs:
+I chose Serilog because of the following:

 * Decouple logging from ASP.NET Core
 * Flexible enrichment capabilities